IBM/node-sdk-core/README.md

 ``DEBUG=ibm-cloud-sdk-core*``

 The debug logger can be configured to be used for more than one library.
-In example, you can set a comma-separated string:
+For example, you can set a comma-separated string:

 ``DEBUG=ibm-cloud-sdk-core:debug,other-lib:debug``